uviclibraries/zotero/act-1.md

 <img src="images/act-1/3-example.png" alt="toolbar" style="width:800px;">
 If you are using **Google Docs**, the browser connector will also add Zotero functionality to your documents.

-## Double-check the Zotero Word and Google Docs Plugins
+## Double-check the Word Process Add-in has been Installed
 1. In Zotero, go to the **Preferences** Menu (on a Mac: **Zotero -> Preferences**; on a PC: **Edit -> Preferences**).

     <img src="images/act-1/3-final.png" alt="preference menu" style="width:720px;">

 2. Click on the tab that says “**Cite**”.